Music City Total Access Discount Attraction Pass

 636 Farrell Parkway

 Historic Travellers Rest is Nashville’s premier civil war site, and was Hood’s headquarters before the Battle of Nashville.
 Built by Judge John Overton in 1799, Travellers Rest is the oldest historic site open to the public in Nashville.
 It is dedicated to preserving and interpreting the Overton home and serving as a gateway for learners of all ages to explore and experience Nashville’s historic past.
-Approx. length of tour: 45min-1 hour - guided
+Approx. length of tour: 1-2 hours - guided

 The Johnny Cash Museum